ICTatRTI/angular-pages/README.md

 Optional:
 - In your `package.json`, add `angular-pages build && ` to `npm build`.
+- Add the `angular-pages build --watch & ng serve` to `npm start`
-- Set `useHash: false` in `app-routing.module.ts` if you are using a static server like Github Pages.
+- Set `imports: [RouterModule.forRoot(routes, { useHash: true })],` in `app-routing.module.ts` if you are using a static server like Github Pages.
+This will make sure URLs are formed like `foo.com/#/my-angular-route/` as opposed to `foo.com/my-angular-route`.
+If you did not set `useHash` to `true` and a user hits reload in their browser on `foo.com/my-angular-route`, that will cause the browser to ask the static server for `foo.com/my-angular-route/index.html` because of how static web servers work.
 - Create a `./pages/index.md` file to create a root path.
-- Coming soon: Add the `angular-pages build --watch & ng serve` to `npm start`

 ## Write your pages